-Inception date: April 30, 1999.
+Inception date: March 31, 2004.
 Please see important disclosures at the end of this document.
 Past performance is not indicative of future results, and there is a risk of loss of all or part of your investment.
 Data as of June 30, 2024.
 Curi RMB Capital acquired the composite by combining with IronBridge Capital Management on June 24, 2017.
 Composite performance prior to that date was achieved by IronBridge Capital Management.
 Refer to important information regarding performance and fees at the end of the document.

-The Russell 2000[®] Index took a pause during the second quarter of 2024 after its impressive 30% rally from November 2023 through March 2024.
+The Russell 2500® Index took a pause after its impressive 30% rally from November 2023 through March 2024.
 Investors are reassessing the economic landscape considering recent Federal Reserve communications and economic data.
 The Federal Reserve's stance on maintaining higher interest rates for an extended period goes against earlier market expectations.
 At the end of 2023, futures markets had priced in six interest rate cuts for 2024.
 However, no cuts have materialized, and the Fed has indicated that only one cut might occur this year if inflation continues to make progress towards its 2% target.